 The plumb, ruby red raspberry always conjures up feelings of summer for me.
 Such a beautiful little fruit.
 Its leaves are just as special.
 For centuries, red raspberry leaves have been used for their medicinal properties.
 It is especially beneficial for the female reproductive system.

-Breastfeeding places a huge demand on a woman’s body.
+Breastfeeding places a significant demand on a woman’s body.
 The nutritional requirements for breastfeeding are similar to those during the pregnancy, and a lactating woman needs about 200-500 calories more per day than she did during pregnancy.
 Our calorie calculator can be found here.
 Because of this huge demand on a woman’s resources – sometimes breast milk is in short supply.

 Red raspberry leaf is an incredible supplement to consider, should you require an increase in breast milk production.
 Even if you are not short on breast milk, it has such beneficial properties for the entire female reproductive system, it’s worth taking anyway!
 Although it's not recommended if you already have an oversupply of milk.

-It is perhaps due to its nutrient dense properties, that red raspberry leaf promotes such an abundant supply of milk!
+It is perhaps due to its nutrient-dense properties, that red raspberry leaf promotes such an abundant supply of milk!
 It is said that just 30 grams of the leaf, may contain the following: